 1. Rate of first-year students retained into second year 2.
 First time in college full time students 3.
-Excludes Native American, White American, Hispanic, International, and Asian/Pacific Islander due to comprising less than 5% of student population each year 4.
-Retention rate for students of color at Virginia State University 5.
-Annual growth for Hispanic population calculated for 4-year period for which there is data available.
-Note: Graph excludes race/ethnicity unknown Source: SCHEV Retention and Graduation report Sub-Cohort Retention and Completion Rate Trends; RT01: Retention Report (First-time, Full-time Students; E22 Fall Term Enrollment by Race/ethnicity
+Excludes Native American due to comprising less than 5% of student population each year 4.
+Retention rate for students of color at William & Mary

+Note: Graph excludes race/ethnicity unknown